 At a board meeting Feb.
 26 allegedly set up to resolve the problems, however, Martinez asked the sisters if they would stop using the Teaching Tolerance materials.
 The sisters said they would do so only if the request were in writing.
 Two days later, on Feb.
 28, the chief of police walked into the school and handed them a letter telling them they were suspended on grounds of insubordination.
 That July, the board fired them.

 In their suit against the Vaughn School Board, a federal magistrate ruled in their favor in November 1998.
 They were awarded a half-million-dollar settlement.

-The description above was adapted from reporting on the case by Rethinking Schools.
+The description above was adapted from an article on the case in Rethinking Schools.
 For in-depth reporting on the events that led to their dismissal and a successful lawsuit, see the article “Sisters in Arms” by David Hill, originally published September 1, 1997 in Teacher magazine (EdWeek).

 This is part of a long history that continues to today of rightwing efforts to suppress teaching honestly about U.S. history.
 Read Right-Wing Campaign to Block Teaching for Social Justice.